anusha23113/anusha23113/README.md

 ## Hi there!👋
-I am a Computer Science undergraduate at IIITD and an Economics enthusiast.
+I am a Computer Science and Economics enthusiast.

 # 💻 Tech Stack: